 - Wash your hands often with soap or alcohol-based hand sanitizers.

 - Cover your mouth with a tissue when you cough or sneeze.
 Then throw the tissue in the trash.

-- Stay home if you are sick or have been exposed to the virus.
+- Stay home.
 Don't go to school, work, or public areas.
 And don't use public transportation, ride-shares, or taxis unless you have no choice.

-- Leave your home only if you need to get medical care.
+- Leave your home only if you need to get medical care or testing.
 But call the doctor's office first so they know you're coming.
-And wear a face mask, if you have one.
+And wear a face cover.

-- If you have a face mask, wear it whenever you're around other people.
+- Wear a face cover whenever you're around other people.
 It can help stop the spread of the virus when you cough or sneeze.

 When to call for help

 Call 911 anytime you think you may need emergency care.
 For example, call if: